moorepants/me41055/content/pages/software.rst

 Running The Software via Brightspace-Vocareum
 =============================================

-Log into Brightspace and navigate to Content -> Vocareum.
+Log into Brightspace and navigate to Content -> Vocareum (Jupyter Notebook Server).
 For each assignment you will be able to open a Vocareum workspace that gives you access to Jupyter and Jupyter Notebooks.
+The "Sandbox" will launch a free space to try out using the system that will not affect any assignment.

 Vocareum: Backing Up Your Work
 ------------------------------